U.S. praises Myanmar's response to sectarian clashes

 "The basic humanitarian needs of these people must be met immediately, as many still lack adequate food, water, shelter, and medical attention," Amnesty said, urging the government to allow local and international aid agencies "full and unhindered access" to all displaced people.

-Amnesty said an estimated 1,500 people had been illegally denied refuge across the border last week by Bangladesh.
-Bangladesh border guards detained at least 150 Rohingya men on Monday trying to enter in small boats.
+Amnesty said an estimated 1,500 people had been illegally denied refuge across the border last week by Bangladesh and Bangladesh border guards detained at least 150 Rohingya men on Monday trying to enter in small boats.

 "They were fleeing a wave of mostly arbitrary arrests by Myanmar border forces."